MystenLabs/seal/crates/dkg-cli/README.md

 This will initialize rotation and append the new `COMMITTEE_ID` to your config.
 Share this file with all members.

 2. Phase 1, 2, 3: Follow the same steps as fresh DKG.
 Announce each phase to members and monitor progress.
-Also announce DKG completion.
+Also announce key rotation completion.

 #### Member Runbook